Matt Hands, VP, Insurance and MoneySense

-If you don’t qualify for normal life insurance, you can still get coverage.
-Guaranteed life insurance is made for people like you.
-As long as you’re under the maximum age limit, you’re guaranteed to receive approval for a guaranteed life insurance application.
+If you don’t qualify for normal life insurance, you can still get coverage with guaranteed life insurance.
+Guaranteed life insurance is life insurance coverage with guaranteed approval, as long as you’re under the maximum age limit.
 Any factors that stop you from getting term life insurance or whole life insurance don’t matter.

 However, guaranteed life insurance tends to be limited, as life insurance companies take on more risk when they issue a guaranteed policy.
 Maximum payouts are typically around $25,000, but can be as high as $50,000.
 Compare life insurance quotes to see exactly what’s available to you, or read on to learn more about guaranteed life insurance.

 Guaranteed life insurance is one of the more interesting life insurance products on the market today.
 It's by no means the best policy for most people, as it comes with higher premiums and greater restrictions than standard policies.
 However, it's an important product, giving people who would otherwise be unable to get coverage access to life insurance.

 If you're thinking about guaranteed life insurance, the best advice I can give is to see if you can qualify for a standard term life insurance policy first.
 A mainstream policy will almost always be better value and more flexible, so it'e best to make sure that's not an option first.
 Compare some life insurance quotes today and see how you go.

 If you've checked your eligibility for other plans and guaranteed life insurance is your only choice, then there are a few things you'll want to consider when you compare policies.
 In most cases, you won’t be able to purchase additional endorsements such as critical illness coverage on a guaranteed life insurance plan.
 Instead, look for guaranteed life insurance policies that offer features like: